ivandfx/fnkeys/README.md

 # fnkeys
 Fix function keys on Linux for almost every TKL and % keyboards.
-These will stop working as media control keys and start working as expected.
+These will stop working as media control keys as expected.

 This has been tested with Fedora 41 and Ubuntu 24.04, but it should work on everything else.